MichielDerhaeg/build-linux/README.md

   cat /etc/hostname > /proc/sys/kernel/hostname
 fi

+# mdev is a mini-udev implementation that
-# populate /dev with devices by analyzing /sys
+# populates /dev with devices by scanning /sys
+# see the util-linux/mdev.c file in the busybox source
+# for more information
 mdev -s
 echo /sbin/mdev > /proc/sys/kernel/hotplug